BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 14/03/2020
 ---
 The world has gone crazy 🤔.
 I am very curious to see if I will live to see the end of this year and be able to read my notes in peace if so thank God.
 It's getting weird in the world now 😥.

+15/03/2020
+---
+It was a pleasant Sunday 🙂.
+In the morning I was in church, then we had a family dinner, then I visited my friend and in the evening I went to church again 👍👍.

+16/03/2020
+---
+Monday 🧡!
+All in all, it was a good day.
+In the evening - despite the fact that I didn't have much desire - we got in the car with our friends and went to the forest to talk 😊.

+17/03/2020
+---
+It was such a weird day 🤔.
+All the people around are panicking about the coronavirus 😶😶 - where does that get us all?

+18/03/2020
+---
+Today it was beautiful outside - 15 degrees and you could feel the spring 😍😍.
+In the afternoon I went for a run, did 4 km.
+I was running and my cousin was riding a bike next door so we also talked a little 🙂.

+19/03/2020
+---
+I really enjoyed today's 😉.
+The weather behind the window was poor but still I feel the spring is slowly coming 🤗.
+In the evening I could be at a service with my cousin, where the good word 👍 was preached.

+20/03/2020
+---
+Friday 🤗🤗.
+We start the weekend!
+Today I invited my cousin to dinner and made MEGA delicious turkey with rice, mushrooms and broccoli 🔪👨🍳❤.
+Then we went for a walk in the forest - a great feeling 👍.

+21/03/2020
+---
+Today I spent almost the whole day writing the algorithm for my thesis 🤯🤯.
+In the meantime, I did some other things, e.g. I cleaned the room 😆.